 Charitable activity plays a large role in the life of pupils, staff, parents and indeed the whole school community at Holmewood House.

 We wholeheartedly believe that this is a fundamental aspect of the educational journey our pupils enjoy.
-In the forthcoming academic year 2020-21, a vast array of charities will be supported at local, national and international level.
+Every year, a vast array of charities are supported at local, national and international level.

 “Pupils are keen to support charities and help others less fortunate than themselves.
 They participate in a number of local, national and international charities….”Independent Schools Inspectorate